 Advancing Brain Health

-The International Brain Health Conference 2026 brings together international leaders to explore the latest advances in understanding, diagnosing, and treating neurodegenerative disease before dementia develops.
+The International Brain Health Conference 2026 brought together international leaders to explore the latest advances in understanding, diagnosing, and treating neurodegenerative disease before dementia develops.

-Through the lenses of public health, personalised medicine, and early detection, the conference will examine emerging tools, biomarkers, and service models that enable earlier, more effective intervention and support brain health across the life course.
+Through the lenses of public health, personalised medicine, and early detection, the conference examined emerging tools, biomarkers, and service models that enable earlier, more effective intervention and support brain health across the life course.

-Facilitated by us at Scottish Brain Sciences, the conference provides a forum for rigorous scientific exchange and cross-sector collaboration among:
+Facilitated by us at Scottish Brain Sciences, the conference provided a forum for rigorous scientific exchange and cross-sector collaboration among:

 Content programme and agenda